 Each installation can also define user-assigned group names during system generation to signify a group of devices that may or may not all be of the same type.
-When coding a user-assigned group name, you allow the system to assign any available device included in the group.
+When coding a user-assigned group name, you allow the system to assign any available devices included in the group.
 For example, if the group named DISK includes all 2314 and 3330 disk storage facilities and you code UNIT=DISK, the system assigns an available 2314 or 3330 device.
-If the group named 2314A includes particular 2314's and you code UNIT=2314A, it could refer to one of several groups of 2314 devices.
+If the group named 2314A includes particular 2314's and you code UNIT=2314A, it could refer to one of several 2314 devices.
+If the group consists of more than one device type, and more than one unit is requested, the units are allocated from the same device type.
+For example, if the group named TAPE includes both 3400-5 and 3400-6 devices, and you request two units by specifying UNIT=(TAPE,2), the system assigns either two 3400-5s or two 3400-6s.
+If there is an insufficient number of units of any single type to satisfy the request, the job is flushed.